jeremy1015/wbweb/_posts/2015-09-24-data-scientist.markdown

 * Data Science background and experience with some of the following technologies: WebGL, Titan, TinkerGraph, Neo4j, OrientDB, DEX, Oracle Berkeley DB, Sail RDF Stores, HBase, Cassandra, GraphX, Apache Spark, ElasticSearch, Solr, Lucene, Hadoop, TinkerPop, Gremlin, Frames, Rexster, Blueprints, Furnace, Pipes

 * Programming background (Java, Groovy, Scala, preferred)

-* A TS/SCI with an active poly is required by our customer.
-Please do not apply for this role if you do not hold this specific US security clearance.